 As the operation is usually less-invasive for male dogs, they should only need medication for a day after surgery.
 Females will need medication for around 3 days after their operation, for a speedy recovery that is as painless as possible.

 There are several advantages of neutering that your dog can benefit from.
-These include decreased risk of illness and better behaviour – the benefits of the procedure vary depending on gender.
+These include decreased risk of illness as well as having an effect on behaviour – the benefits of the procedure vary depending on gender.

 - Prevents testicular tumours and reduces the risk of prostate cancer and other infections.